-15 Up-and-Coming Curvy Models Who You Should Know About
+15 Up-and-Coming Curvy Models You Should Know About

 Desseaux is already a big name in France, her home country.
 But now, she's taking over the rest of the world.
 Desseaux, whose modeling career ramped up when she moved from France to Miami, has modeled for American Apparel, Vogue, and Nike.

 "I’m a little over this whole 'body thing.'
 Yes, I like my body and we already have that covered.
-Yes, it’s nice, yes, it’s curvy.
+Yes, it’s nice; yes, it’s curvy.
 Do I want to be naked all the time in magazines because people think my body is only good to be naked?
 No. Do I want my face out there more?
 Yeah!" she told The Cut.

 Barbie Ferreira

-Represented by IMG Models, Ferreira's big break came recently when she appeared in a campaign for American Eagle's loungewear brand, Aerie.
-The brand, known for its unretouched pictures, featured Ferreira 100-natural in her underwear.
-The pictures have since gone viral, leading Ferreira to other jobs with Addition Elle and Galore.
+Ferreira's big break came recently when she appeared in a campaign for American Eagle's loungewear brand, Aerie.
+The brand, known for its unretouched pictures, featured Ferreira 100-percent natural in her underwear.
+The pictures have since gone viral, leading Ferreira, represented by IMG Models, to other jobs with Addition Elle and Galore.

 "For so long I’ve been dieting and hating my hips and I’d do that in first grade," Ferreira told Time.
-"I was so insecure and I had no one to look up to who could make me feel like all my dreams are valid.
+"I was so insecure, and I had no one to look up to who could make me feel like all my dreams are valid.
 I know so many gorgeous women who even inspired me to model to break this boundary, and it makes me feel like girls out there can dream about something without having to think about the things that they can’t change.

 Jordyn Woods

-Represented by Wilhelmina Models, Woods—who you might recognize as Kylie Jenner's best friend on "Keeping Up with the Kardashians"—recently made her New York Fashion Week debut at shows for Chromat and Addition Elle, which she also has a collection with.
-Woods, who has also walked for Ashley Graham's Addition Elle collection, recently modeled for magazines like Vogue and Fashion.
+Represented by Wilhelmina Models, Woods—who you might recognize as Kylie Jenner’s best friend on "Keeping Up with the Kardashians"—recently made her New York Fashion Week debut at shows for Chromat and Addition Elle, which she also has a collection with.
+Woods, who has also walked for Ashley Graham's Addition Elle collection, recently modeled for magazines such as Vogue and Fashion.

 "I feel like when you categorize people and put them into a group, then it creates aloneness and segregation," Woods told E!
-News about her dislike for the term "plus-size."
+News about her dislike for the term plus-size.
 "There are so many models that it shouldn't really matter.
 I don't think there should be categories."